 Eucalyptus trees (Eucalyptus gunnii) or cider trees have peeling cream and brown bark with elliptic grey-green foliage.
 Originating from Tasmania, the gunnii is suitable to grow throughout the UK, being able to withstand temperatures of -15 Celsius for significant periods.
 Growing at a whopping 1.5-2m per year, the tree tends to take a columnar shape, reaching a maximum height of 25m.
 The tree is highly versatile and will flourish in all soil types.

 Did you know?
 The gunnii produces a sugar-rich sweet sap that the aborigines ostensibly fermented into an alcoholic drink – the first of its kind in Australia.

 Weeping Willow (Salix babylonica)

-As a genus Salix trees (mostly willows) are all fast growing, but the weeping willow species is the most famous, known for its grace and often found on the banks of lakes and rivers.
+As a genus, weeping trees (Salix) are all fast growing, but the weeping willow is the most famous, known for its grace and often found on the banks of lakes and rivers.
 The tree is distinctive for its low, sweeping branches that droop to form a canopy.
 Commonly used as a shade tree, the babylonica will grow 1.2-2.4m per year, reaching about 15m high.
 Suitable for most soils, the tree will flourish in waterlogged soil and will even absorb standing water.
 Modern hybrids include the highly popular Golden Weeping Willow (Salix x sepulcralis), known for its ability to create luxurious curtains of gold light.